biga-ahk/biga.ahk/docs/README.md

 > [!Warning]
 > This method has not reached pairity with Lodash.
+> missing the radix to interpret value by parameter

 #### Arguments

 string (string): The string to convert.

 <!-- [radix:=10] (number): The radix to interpret value by. -->

 #### Returns